idkman2021/RimWorld-TestsPatches/README.md

 # RimWorld-TestsPatches
-my personal xml patches, toggleable. everything is off by default.
+my personal xml patches. everything is toggleable and off by default.